ToniKleinfeld/Read-me-script/README.md

 </p>

 > Create and modifie a personalised readme.md
-With default values and banner for some Frameworks.
+With default values and banner for some Frameworks.</br>
 Current : React, Vue , Nuxt3 , JS , Angular , Django

 ## Installation